 Which parts of the building make up the joint ownership Building?

-The Joint Ownership Building consists of the foundations, the skeleton, the staircase, the corridors, the railings, the skylights, the main and auxiliary entrance doors, the terrace, the roof, the covered parking lot located on the ground floor, the basement, the permanent annexes and their facilities public areas, main and external walls that support the entire Common Building, any construction on an external wall, surface or part of the Common Building, pipelines, pipelines, cables, wires and related equipment and the control components of the central telephone installation, the central hydraulic and electrical installation, located in the Building and connected to the public main pipelines, the boiler room or the engine room, the warehouse, the retaining walls, the walls, the fences, the fences, the , car parks, outdoor constructions, and, in general, areas intended to serve all or some of the Main Units.
+The Joint Ownership Building consists of the foundations, the skeleton, the staircase, the corridors, the railings, the skylights, the main and auxiliary entrance doors, the terrace, the roof, the covered parking lot located on the ground floor, the basement, the permanent annexes and their facilities public areas, main and external walls that support the entire common building, any construction on an external wall, surface or part of the common building, pipelines, cables, wires and related equipment and the control components of the central telephone installation, the central hydraulic and electrical installation, located in the Building and connected to the public main pipelines, the boiler room or the engine room, the warehouse, the retaining walls, the walls, the fences, car parks, outdoor constructions, and, in general, areas intended to serve all or some of the main units.

 Who is responsible to Insure the Joint Ownership Building?

-Against which risks the Joint ownership Building must be insured:
+Against which risks must the Joint Ownership Building be insured:

 According to the Law, the insurance of the common areas is mandatory, only for the following risks: